s-r-e-e-r-a-j/CamHawk/README.md

 ✔ Live Terminal Updates – Displays "Photo Received!" along with the target’s IP address when an image is captured.

-✔ Automated Dependency Installation – Installs Node.js, express.js ,npm, SSH, and Cloudflared if missing.
+✔ Automated Dependency Installation – Installs Node.js, Express.js, npm, SSH, and Cloudflared if missing.

 ✔ User-Friendly Bash Script – Easily start, stop, and manage the server with a simple command.

 ✔ Automatic Cloudflared Setup – Ensures Cloudflared is installed and configures it for tunneling.

+✔ Custom HTML Support – Allows users to provide their own phishing page without external <script src="script.js"></script>.
+JavaScript will be directly embedded in the HTML, and internal CSS is fully supported.

 ##  Installation
 **What You Need:**